1n3ffbl3/Analyzing-Architecture/README.md

 ```
 controller: Object
   PROPERTIES: 2
     view: Object
       PROPERTIES: 0
       METHODS: 1
         display:
           ARGS: 1
            text: String
            PURPOSE: to be appended into the DOM
         RETURNS: undefined
         BEHAVIOR: Takes in a string and concatenates it
         		into the innerHTML of the 'printline' div
     model: Object
       PROPERTIES: 1
         text: String
-        			INITALIZED: empty
   METHODS: 1
     addText:
       ARGS: 1
         param1: String
         PURPOSE: To be set as this.text
       RETURNS: undefined
       BEHAVIOR: Resets this.string to the parameter value
     METHODS: 2
       addText:
         ARGS: 1
           param1: String
           PURPOSE: to be added to the model
         RETURN: undefined
         BEHAVIOR: calls this.model.addText() with 'param1' as argument
       print:
         ARGS: 0
         RETURN: undefined
         BEHAVIOR: calls this.view.display() with this.model.text

 ```